-Welcome back to the second of a four-part series on how monitoring and tagging can be used in StableNet® to open up a whole new world of automation possibilities to facilitate your workflows, increase reliability and free up resources.
+Welcome back to the second of a three-part series on how monitoring and tagging can be used in StableNet® to open up a whole new world of automation possibilities to facilitate your workflows, increase reliability and free up resources.
 While we began our discussion in Part 6a introducing measurements and monitors, which included looking at a couple unique measurement concepts such as SNMP and derived measurements, we will continue in a similar vein and look at a few more examples here.

 Status (Syslog and Trap Distributor) Measurement

 Status measurements are part of the distributed syslog and trap measurement system.
 A distributed measurement consists of two components, which are separated from each other.
 There is a global distributor, which works as a collector bucket measurement and a device specific measurement that is associated to a particular object.

 Therefore only a few global trap and syslog measurements are required to update monitors on all devices in the network, that are configured with status measurements.
 A status distributor measurement defines a category key, which provides the linkage between the two components and is referenced in the associated device status measurement.

 Distributed measurements are specifically designed to increase platform scalability for large networks with many elements that send bursts with trap and syslog traffic.
 They reduce the total amount of device specific measurements and thus the overall load within an automated monitoring system.